swiss-ai-center/a-guide-to-mlops/pages/the-guide/introduction/index.md

 The tools and approach must be adapted to your specific use-case and experiments as well.

+## Requirements

+- [Python 3](https://www.python.org/downloads/) must be installed to follow this guide;
+- Standard *nix utilities such as wget, unzip, etc. must be installed.

 ## Next & Previous steps

 - **Next**: [Step 1: Run a simple ML experiment](/the-guide/step-1-run-a-simple-ml-experiment)